Gateway07/ProgramME/VxWorks/backend/features.md

 - Create an area to display all hosts by using Host API based on sketched main page layout.
 - Hosts view should be represented as tree: Firm -> Model -> Id.
-- Every leaf should include: number based on "id" field, status icon (0 - green, -1 - red, 1 - yellow) based on "status" field from Host API.
+- Every leaf should include: number based on "id" field, status icon (0 - green, -1 - red, 1 - yellow) based on "status" field from Status API.
 - "Refresh" button (on top of view) should call `GET /api/hosts/{host_id}/refresh` API to update the selected host item.
 - "Refresh All" button (on top of view) should call `GET /api/hosts/refresh` API to update the all hosts.
 - Refresh calls should be made in blocked manner with indicator to show host by host refresh progress.